ursusdm/URSUS_UHI/README.md

 C) A map with pixel DAI values for more disfavourable cluster.

+D) A table with disfavourable and urban element areas on % and km2.

 <img width="637" alt="Captura de pantalla 2021-05-24 a las 14 23 22" src="https://user-images.githubusercontent.com/68539118/119348248-e4887400-bc9c-11eb-85fb-630357c38843.png">